 - ensures campaigns deliver a bit less on days where other campaigns need more impressions, and then increase again a few days later to catch up.

-All impression goals with an end date in Pulse should deliver according to an ideal delivery curve to ensure an even distribution during the entire goal period and at the same time safeguard against over- and under-delivery.
+All impression goals (including quartiles and click-throughs) with an end date in Pulse should deliver according to an ideal delivery curve to ensure an even distribution during the entire goal period and at the same time safeguard against over- and under-delivery.
 The delivery algorithm has a built in pause and brake mechanism which prevents the goals from over-delivering and finishing too early, leaving you without ads to display until the end of the goal's lifetime.
 The ideal delivery curve has a built in safety margin which prevents under-delivery at the end of a goal's lifetime and goals strive to be as close to this ideal delivery curve as possible.

 Dealing with Under- and Over-Delivery

 - Uneven site traffic.